-The Human Services Quality Framework (HSQF) is the Department of Communities, Child Safety and Disability Services' system for assessing and promoting improvement in the quality of human services delivered with departmental investment.
+The Human Services Quality Framework (HSQF) is the Department of Communities, Disability Services and Seniors system for assessing and promoting improvement in the quality of human services delivered with departmental investment.

 The HSQF was developed in collaboration with the non-government sector to reduce duplication and red tape by consolidating the different quality systems used for the department's services.
 It incorporates:

 - a set of quality standards, known as the Human Services Quality Standards which cover the core elements of human service delivery

 - an assessment process to review the performance of service providers against the standards

 - a continuous improvement framework, which supports the participation of customers in quality improvement.

 The HSQF is designed to increase administrative efficiency and enable service providers to focus their resources on service provision and continued quality improvements.
 Its key aims include increasing consistency in service quality and ensuring public confidence in service delivery.